The Adventures of Dudley the Dragon

-The Adventures of Dudley the Dragon is a Canadian children's television series which aired on YTV in Canada and on public television stations (through Tampa, Florida PBS member station WEDU) in the U.S. It aired from 1993 to 1997 and later reran until 1999.
+The Adventures of Dudley the Dragon is a Canadian children's television series which aired on YTV in Canada and on public television stations (through Tampa, Florida PBS member station WEDU) in the United States.
+It aired from 1993 to 1997 and later reran until 1999.
 Made in live-action, it incorporated actors, full body costume characters (notably the titular dragon) and puppets.

 Graham Greene won a Gemini Award in 1994 for his role.
 He was nominated in 1998 for the episode The Tiny Little Raincloud.
 Jackie Burroughs was also nominated in 1994 for the same award, this time for performing in the episode High Flying Dragon.

 Premise

 The series follows Dudley, a dragon who recently woke up from centuries of hibernation and his new 10-year-old friends Matt and Sally, both of whom guide Dudley around the modern world and the trio would learn about environmentalism, friendship and pro-social values.
 Besides Matt and Sally, Dudley was later joined by other kids, Terry, Julia, Mickey and Laura.
 Other recurring characters included a laid back frog named Sammy, the Robins, a grouchy apple tree named Mr. Crabby Tree and a lovable caveman.